Christmas 2020 – A Dozen Festive Wines!

 Ktima Raptis, Lion’s Den, Assyrtiko, PGI Peloponnese, Greece.
 2018

 Assyrtiko might be an unfamiliar Greek white grape, but it’s world-class.
-While the best Assyrtiko is from Santorini, its charms have spread from there to other parts of Greece.
+While the best Assyrtiko is from Santorini, its charms have spread to other parts of Greece.
 This example is from Ktima Raptis.
 They make it at Leontio in the northern Peloponnese, a mountainous area near Patras.
 It’s dry, fresh and mineral in style, and without wood influence.

 Viña Zorzal, Garnacha Blanca, DO Navarra, Spain.
 2018